WPP-Public/akqa-nz-beam/CONFIG.md

     the EC2 instance ID (for example `i-0abc123def456`).
 Requires the AWS CLI and Session Manager plugin on your `PATH`.
 Cannot be combined with `sshpass`.

+    Beam always passes `--document-name AWS-StartSSHSession` so the session can be used as an OpenSSH `ProxyCommand`.
+IAM must allow `ssm:StartSession` on that document as well as the instance — permission for interactive `aws ssm start-session --target …` alone is not enough.

     When `ssm` is `true`, Beam uses your default AWS credentials/region.
 When set as an object, the following optional fields are available: